 - Confirm your water observations by looking at smoke, trees, flags, and other boats – heel angle, hiking, pointing angle, speed

-- Get on a boat and practice calling puffs, including their timing and direction.
-Check your predictions with the feel on your skin, sound in your ears, and the reaction of the boat.
+- Get on a boat (motor or sail) and practice calling puffs, including their timing and direction.
+In a motor boat, bring along a wind stick.
+Check your predictions with the feel on your skin, sound in your ears, and the reaction of the boat or wind stick.

 Related Content: